 Please read the information below to assist you in meeting the conditions of your offer.

 Course start date

-The course is expected to enrol during the 1st week of September 2017.
+The course is expected to enrol during the first week of September 2018.

 The start of the course is an intensive period preparing you for your first school placements so late enrolment is not permitted.